joseconti/WangGuard/readme.txt

 == Changelog ==

+= 1.5.9.1 - 30 Jul 2013 =

+- This update is critical for WooCommerce Users.
+- Fix a bug in WooCommerce My Account page signup.
+- Add support for other signup plugins combined with WooCommerce.
+'My Account' signup has to be disabled from WooCommerce Settings.

 = 1.5.9 - 30 Jul 2013 =

 - Added ability to disable WangGuard Menu in WordPress & BuddyPress AdminBar.
 (Check WangGuard Settings).
 - Added Groups created by users in WangGuard users screen (only BuddyPress).
-This will help to identify the Splog users.
+This will help to identify Splog users.
 - Added more compatibility with BuddyPress (WangGuard now use more hooks for clean all user activity).
 - Added compatibility WangGuard Cron <-> WooCommerce.